Magnesium is a common word in health circles everywhere. It is an essential mineral with plenty of benefits for your health.

 - When citric acid and magnesium combine, they form magnesium citrate.
 Again, it is another popular form of supplement for your health needs.

-- The reason behind its popularity is because it is easily available in most health and grocery stores.
+- The reason behind its popularity is that it is easily available in most health and grocery stores.

 - It is widely recommended for constipation or irregular bowel movements.
 Additionally, it can also help relieve symptoms of stress, anxiety, and insomnia.